SPRAY TODAY… EAT TOMORROW

 - Fortnightly or as required, spray or drench.
 Complete feed.

 Ferramol is a unique blend of an iron phosphate active ingredient, which originates from the soil.
 The bait that is not ingested will degrade and become part of the soil.
 Apply at a rate of 5g or 1 teaspoonful per m2, depending on level of snail infestation, it may be necessary to use a bit more initially in order to bring the population under control, thereafter apply at 5g/m2 as a preventative measure.
 The pellets should be sprinkled on the soil around or near the plants to be protected, and not placed in piles.
 Re-apply as the bait is consumed, or at least every 3 weeks.
 Evening is the best time to apply Ferramol, as slugs and snails travel and feed mostly by night or in the early morning.

 - Stops slug / snail feeding immediately

 - Extremely rain-fast pellets.

 The best gift you can give your soil is compost.
 Use Radavit Compost Activator.
 Radavit contains compost bacteria, enzymes, fungi cultures and added nutrients which provide an easily digested nutritional medium for the micro-organisms which promote the breakdown of organic matter.

 THINK!
 BEFORE YOU SPRAY!

 - Spray in the coolest part of the day to avoid burn, but also because your beneficial insects are less active then.

-- Get your timing right, our products are only active for 12 hours after spraying them, so if you are trying to treat an insect feeding at night, it stands to reason that you should spray late in the afternoon so that the insecticide is still active when the insect feeds… if you spray in the morning for a noctural insect the product will not be active anymore by the time the insect feeds
+- Get your timing right, our products are only active for 12 hours after spraying them, so if you are trying to treat an insect feeding at night, spray late in the afternoon so that the insecticide is still active when the insect feeds.
+If you spray in the morning for a nocturnal insect the product will not be effective late into the evening.